 Get your car serviced before you leave.

 Emergency kits are a must, especially on a lengthy road trip.
-Take the following emergency supplies for your vehicle:
+Take the following emergency supplies for your vehicle:- Plug-in tire inflator

 - Tire pressure gauge